RF Circuit Board Design – Top Challenges, Solution and Tips for Smooth Process!

 There are a number of effective tips that help in creating better designs and improving anti-interference.
 Some of these include:

 - Usage of inner layers as power ground layers.
 By doing this you will provide shielding and reduce spurious inductance.
-Reducing the length of the signal wire reduce cross-interference.
+Reducing the length of the signal wire reduces cross-interference.

 - Turning the circuit layout 45 degrees.
 By doing this, high-frequency signal emission and coupling will be reduced.
 Short layout lengths work better for through holes.
 Also, the layout between layers should be vertical in order to reduce signal interference.
 It is also beneficial to increase copper on the ground layer.